Seirdy/seirdy.one/content/about/_index.md

 ---
 date: 2020-10-30
-title: About Seirdy (Rohan Kumar, aka Cadmus)
+title: About Seirdy (Rohan Kumar)
 outputs:
     - html
     - gemtext
-description: "Get to know Rohan Kumar, also known as Cadmus and Seirdy.
+description: "Get to know Seirdy, also known as Rohan.
 Contact info, my projects, interests, online accounts, etc."
 stype: "https://schema.org/AboutPage https://schema.org/ProfilePage"
 ---
 <div itemscope="" itemprop="about" itemtype="https://schema.org/Person" itemid="https://seirdy.one/#seirdy" class="h-card vcard">

-I'm known as Seirdy, or as Rohan/Cadmus (interchangeable).
+I'm known as Seirdy, or as Rohan (interchangeable).
 There are some differences between these two personas, but the line between the two is blurry.
 It's fine to mix them up.
 [Yes, I'm plural!](https://pluralpedia.org/w/Main_Page) It's no secret, but I don't usually show it.
 I haven't yet come up with a system name.

 This page lists my most relevant accounts.
 A more comprehensive list of my online accounts is available via WebFinger: [acct:seirdy@seirdy.one](https://seirdy.one/.well-known/webfinger?resource=acct%3Aseirdy%40seirdy.one).
 Any currently-active public account not listed via WebFinger isn't actually me; please let me know if you find one.